 Q. Can the use of Amitriptyline affect my sex life?

 Yes, Amitriptyline can affect sex life in both men and women.
 It may cause decreased sexual desire or you may experience discomfort during intercourse.
-Men may experience inability to develop or maintain erection during sexual activity and may be unable to have orgasm.
+Men may experience inability to develop or maintain an erection during sexual activity and may be unable to have an orgasm.
 If you notice these symptoms, do not stop taking the medicine but consult your doctor.